-The Greenspire - NMC Early College students will apply and work towards completing a Liberal Arts Associate Degree in Science & Arts (ASA) from NMC.
+The Greenspire - NMC Early College students will apply and work towards completing a Liberal Arts Associate Degree in Science & Arts (ASA) or Engineering Technology - Marine Technology (AAS) from NMC.
 The Liberal Arts ASA is flexible and designed for students who plan to transfer to a four year university to complete a Bachelor's Degree.
-The Greenspire Early College Sample Course Sequence is used as a guide.
+The Greenspire Liberal Arts Early College Sample Course Sequence is used as a guide.
 Students will meet each semester with an NMC academic advisor to help them choose courses that meet their academic and career goals.